mui/toolpad/docs/data/toolpad/core/integrations/react-router.md

 ## Create a dashboard layout

-Create a layout file for your dashboard pages (e.g. `src/layouts/dashboard.tsx`), to also be used as a layout route with the `<Outlet />` component from `react-router`:
+Create a layout file for your dashboard pages (for example `src/layouts/dashboard.tsx`), to also be used as a layout route with the `<Outlet />` component from `react-router`:

 ```tsx title="src/layouts/dashboard.tsx"
 import * as React from 'react';